unlaunch/documentation/_docs/getting-started.md

 **To create a feature flag:**

-1. Open the Unlanch Console at [https://app.unlaunch.io](https://app.unlaunch.io/)
+1. Open the Unlaunch Console at [https://app.unlaunch.io](https://app.unlaunch.io/)
 2. Switch to *Production* environment using the dropdown on the top-left corner.
 3. From the *Feature Flags* page, click on **Create Feature Flag**.
 4. The **New Feature Flag** screen asks you to input values to create a new flag.
 In the **Name** field, type in the name that you'd like to call this flag e.g. `2fa-rollout`.
 Leave the rest of the fields to their default values and click on **Save.**